YannisVanAchter/INFOB237-Project/Roi-des-bleu/ANSWER.md

     ) + tab[line][column]
 ```

+As a generate and test algorithm, there is no equation that can be applied to the problem.

 ## Complexity of the final solution

 loop over board and create summed board: n^2

+Note that here `n` is the result of: Line * Column (number of nodes)

 Once summed board is created, loop over it to find the best solution: n